prateekbhatt/userjoy/apps/api/README.md

 - name
 - totalSessions
 - x meta (object containing additonal info about users)
-- createdAt (should be passed by js snippet)
+- ct (should be passed by js snippet)
 - updatedAt
 - x tags [] just like user tags
 - billing {